FrostDigital/fruster-file-service/README.md

 ## REST API

-Note that file service is slightly different compared to other Fruster services since it runs a web server and xposes an upload HTTP endpoint itself.
+Note that file service is slightly different compared to other Fruster services since it runs a web server and exposes an upload HTTP endpoint itself.

 This is done simply because NATS is not good at handling large amount of data, such as large files.